 There’s no doubt that wood flooring is one of the most popular types of flooring that there is.
 From its durability to its traditional feel many people opt for this type of flooring throughout their homes.
 But what do you do if you want your home to be bespoke to you and your style?
-I’m sharing 3 alternative flooring options to compliment your wood flooring in this post, read on!
+I’m sharing 3 easy flooring options that compliment your wood flooring in this post, read on!

 The first appearance of cement tiles dates back to 1850’s Catalonia, Spain.
 Which shouldn’t be surprising, as you are always spoilt for choice when it comes seeing these colourful and beautiful tiles throughout the continent, in particular in Spain.
 The beauty of these colours is a great contrast to your wooden flooring and compliments a more bohemian home decor.